pgorman/dangerjaunt/dangerjaunt.md

 Henchmen and hirelings work for the player characters, although they are non-player characters (NPC's) controlled by the referee.

 Hirelings are normal humans with a single hit die and no attack bonus --- regular folks looking to pick up a gold piece or two as a porter or link-boy.
-They work for a fixed rate, do not share in treasure, and gain no experience.
+They work for a fixed rate, do not share in treasure, and get no experience.
 Commensurate with their wages, hirelings tolerate only limited risk.
 Employers bear the cost of any gear, weapons, and armor.